MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/platform/resource-selection.md

 ---
 title: Resource selection recommendations for AI workloads on Azure
-description: Learn to select the right resources for Azure AI workloads with recommendations and best practices.
+description: Organizations learn to select the right resources for Azure AI workloads with recommendations and best practices.
 author: stephen-sumner
 ms.author: ssumner
 ms.date: 11/01/2024